-Hannah is a Licensed Graduate Professional Counselor who earned her Master’s degree in Clinical Mental Health Counseling from Liberty University.
+Hannah is a Licensed Clinical Professional Counselor who earned her Master’s degree in Clinical Mental Health Counseling from Liberty University.
 While in graduate school.
 Hannah completed a one-year internship in San Diego, California, working with veterans of the U.S. armed forces.
 Her clinical treatment experience includes depression, anxiety, homelessness, and substance use.

 Hannah primarily uses Cognitive Behavioral Therapy and Dialectical Behavioral Therapy elements in her treatment approaches and enjoys using solution-focused therapy.
 Overall, Hannah uses an eclectic treatment approach and enjoys working with adolescents and adults facing a wide array of problems.

-Note: Ms. Seibert works remotely providing Telehealth services.
+Note: Ms. Seibert works remotely, providing Telehealth services.

 Chavon is a Licensed Clinical Professional Counselor from the University of Central Oklahoma.
 Chavon has treated children ages six and up, teens, young adults, and adults battling addiction, depression, anxiety, autism, ADHD, mood disorders, low self-esteem, trauma, LGBTQ+ concerns, and navigating the many life changes that one may experience.

 She uses various techniques with all clients, including CBT, DBT, play therapy, motivational interviewing, existentialism, solution-focused, mindfulness, and holistic methods.
-By providing a safe and warm environment, clients can recognize their strengths, properly define their concerns, utilize new skills and techniques that increase personal well-being while opening the doors to purpose and unseen possibilities.
+By providing a safe and warm environment, clients can recognize their strengths, properly define their concerns, and utilize new skills and techniques that increase personal well-being while opening the doors to purpose and unseen possibilities.

-Gabriella is a Licensed Graduate Professional Counselor who earned her Master’s degree in Clinical Mental Health Counseling from Medaille College.
+Gabriella is a Licensed Clinical Professional Counselor who earned her Master’s degree in Clinical Mental Health Counseling from Medaille College.
 Gabriella has worked in the mental health field for five years and has experience working in many settings, including hospitals, residential, and outpatient programs.
 As a counselor, Gabriella has experience working with all ages, from children to adults.